-The Complainant has, to the satisfaction of the Panel, shown the Respondent to have no rights or legitimate interests in respect of the Domain Name (within the meaning of paragraph 4(a)(ii) of the Policy).
+The Complainant has, to the satisfaction of the Panel, shown the Respondent to have no rights or legitimate interests in respect of the Disputed domain Name (within the meaning of paragraph 4(a)(ii) of the Policy).

-Since proving a negative fact is almost impossible, Panelists in UDRP proceedings have generally agreed that it is sufficient for the Complainant to establish a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name to shift the burden of proof to the Respondent.
+Since proving a negative fact is almost impossible, Panelists in UDRP proceedings have generally agreed that it is sufficient for the Complainant to establish a prima facie case that the Respondent lacks rights or legitimate interests in the Disputed domain name to shift the burden of proof to the Respondent.

-In the case at issue, the Complainant argued that it never authorised the Respondent to register the BOHERINGER INGELHEIM trademark in a domain name, and that it never licensed its trademark to the Respondent.
-Furthermore, the disputed domain name does not resolve to an active website and therefore the Respondent cannot demonstrate any use of the disputed domain name in connection with a bona fide offering of goods and services or a legitimate noncommercial or fair use of the disputed domain name.
+In the case at issue, the Complainant argued that it had never authorised the Respondent to register the BOEHRINGER INGELHEIM trademark in a domain name, and that it had never licensed its trademark to the Respondent.

+Furthermore, the Disputed domain name does not resolve to an active website and therefore the Respondent cannot demonstrate any use of the Disputed domain name in connection with a bona fide offering of goods and services or a legitimate non-commercial or fair use of the Disputed domain name.

-Finally, there is no other evidence in the case file that could demonstrate that the Respondent has been commonly known by the domain name.
+Finally, there is no other evidence in the case file that could demonstrate that the Respondent has been commonly known by the Disputed domain name.

-In view of the foregoing the Panel is satisfied that the Complainant has established a prima facie case that the Respondent lacks rights and legitimate interests in the disputed domain name.
+In view of the foregoing, the Panel is satisfied that the Complainant has established a prima facie case that the Respondent lacks rights and legitimate interests in the Disputed domain name.
 In order to rebut the Complainant's arguments, the Respondent had the possibility to make his own defense.
-However, the Respondent chose not to reply to the cease and desist letter sent by the Complainant and not to file a Response.
+However, the Respondent has chosen not to file a Response.